Finding Aid to the Papers of Bernard F. Burke, 1959-2010

 Burke died on 5 August 2018.

 Publication rights: Copyright has not been assigned to The National Radio Astronomy Observatory.
 All requests for permission to publish or quote from manuscripts must be submitted in writing to the Archivist, who will forward them to the executor of the Burke estate.

 Preferred citation: National Radio Astronomy Observatory/Associated Universities, Inc. Archives, Papers of Bernard F. Burke, <series/unit/subunit/box #>.
 After the initial citation, abbreviations may be used: NRAO/AUI Archives, Burke Papers, <series/unit/subunit/box #>.

-Correspondence Series: This series includes general correspondence for the following years: 1964-1965, 1969, 1979, 1981, 1990-1996.
+Correspondence Series: This series includes general correspondence from 1961-2010.
 See also the other series in the Burke collection, as Burke filed much of his correspondence with relevant topical files.
-Size: 0.75 linear feet.
+Size: 1.0 linear feet.

-Councils and Committees Series: This series includes materials related to Burke's service on councils and committees, and has been divided into 14 units.
+Councils and Committees Series: This series includes materials related to Burke's service on councils and committees, and has been divided into 15 units.
 Material in the units is arranged chronologically.